Ruitulyu/KAS-Analyzer/index.md

 -g [genome fasta]: please input the path of reference genome fasta file.
 REQUIRED.

 -t [threads]: please specify the number of threads.
-Default: 1.
+DEFAULT: 1.

 -p [index prefix]: please input the prefix (basename) of the aligners' (bowtie, bowtie2 or bwa) reference genome index.
 Default: basename of fasta file .